Zernach/zapcut/@docs/github-releases-guide.md

 ## Troubleshooting

+### App Crashes on Startup or When Importing Videos

+**Cause:** FFmpeg binaries are missing or not properly bundled.

+**For Development:**
+- Ensure FFmpeg is installed on your system (see "Local Development" section above)
+- Test with: `ffmpeg -version` in terminal

+**For Production Builds:**
+- Verify FFmpeg binaries exist in `zapcut/src-tauri/binaries/<platform>/`
+- Check that `tauri.conf.json` includes the binaries in the `bundle.resources` section
+- For GitHub releases, verify the FFmpeg download step completed successfully in Actions logs

+**For End Users:**
+If users report the app crashes when trying to import or process videos, the FFmpeg binaries may not have been bundled correctly.
+Check the build artifacts and rebuild if necessary.

 ### Build Fails on Ubuntu
 Ensure all webkit2gtk dependencies are installed.
 The workflow already includes them, but local builds need:
 ```bash